aplayspace/aplayspace.github.io/pages/home.md

 layout: home
 permalink: "/"
 title: "a playspace for ideas<strong></strong>"
-description: "A repository of ideas, projects, games, publications and photos"
+description: "a place for ideas, games and entropics."
-meta_description: "A repository of ideas, projects, games, publications and photos"
+meta_description: "a place for ideas, games and entropics."
 meta_title: aplayspace - mjm
 subscribe: false